10 Tips on Crafting a Great Personal Statement for College

 3. Tell a Captivating Story

 Craft your personal statement as a narrative that engages the reader from the opening line (that’s why it is called a hook…you want to hook your reader straight away).
 Focus on a specific experience, challenge, or moment that has had a significant impact on your personal growth.
 Use vivid descriptions, dialogue, and storytelling techniques to bring your story to life and make it memorable.
+This does not have to be a gimmick, but something fun that takes your reader on a journey into your world.

 4. Show, Don't Just Tell